Professor Helen Sword

 Teaching | Current

-In the English Department, I co-convene English 216 'Modernist Transformations' with Professors Michele Leggott and Erin Carlston; at CLeaR and across the University of Auckland, facilitate and co-facilitate courses and workshops on various aspects of higher education learning, teaching and research.
-My particular passion is academic writing; to date I have offered research-informed writing workshops, seminars and masterclasses for faculty and doctoral students at more than 90 universities and conferences in 19 countries and on every continent except Antarctica.
+In the English Department, I co-convene English 216 'Modernist Transformations' with Professors Michele Leggott and Erin Carlston; across the University of Auckland, I facilitate courses and workshops on various aspects of Higher Education learning, teaching and research.
+My particular passion is academic writing; to date I have offered research-informed writing workshops, seminars and masterclasses for faculty and doctoral students at more than 90 universities and conferences in 20 countries and on every continent except Antarctica.

 I am currently supervising several PhD students but am not taking on new supervisions at this time.